fraserb99/ee579-docs/docs/index.md

 This site provides documentation to allow integration with our API and MQTT Broker.

+If you would like to learn the web interface and functionality provided by the system you can start by [Creating an Account](create-account.md).
+Then you can get started adding [Devices](devices.md) and [Rules](rules.md)

-Read the [Getting Started](register-device.md) docs if you would like information on how to integrate your IoT device with our system.
+If you would like information on how to develop your own IoT device and integrate with our system, start by reading the [Register a Device](register-device.md) page.

 ## System Overview
 ### Admin Interface